Mary FitzRoy, Duchess of Richmond and Somerset

-Mary FitzRoy, Duchess of Richmond and Somerset (1519 – 7 December 1557), born Lady Mary Howard, was the only daughter-in-law of King Henry VIII of England, being the wife of his only acknowledged illegitimate son, Henry FitzRoy, 1st Duke of Richmond and Somerset.
+Mary FitzRoy, Duchess of Richmond and Somerset (c.
+1519 – December 1555/1557), born Mary Howard, was a daughter-in-law of King Henry VIII of England, being the wife of his illegitimate son Henry FitzRoy, 1st Duke of Richmond and Somerset.

 Biography

-Lady Mary Howard was the second daughter of Thomas Howard, 3rd Duke of Norfolk: a member of the ambitious Howard Family.
-At the time of her birth, her father was the second-most senior noble in the English peerage; her maternal grandfather Edward Stafford, 3rd Duke of Buckingham, the most senior.
-After Buckingham's execution in 1521, her father was one of only two dukes in the Kingdom, (the other being Charles Brandon, 1st Duke of Suffolk).
+Mary was born in 1519, being the third of five children of Thomas Howard, then Earl of Surrey, and his wife Lady Elizabeth Stafford.
+Her paternal grandparents were Thomas Howard, 2nd Duke of Norfolk and Lady Elizabeth Tilney, and her maternal grandparents were Edward Stafford, 3rd Duke of Buckingham and Lady Eleanor Percy.
+Her older siblings were Henry born 1517 and Katherine born 1518, and her younger siblings were Thomas born 1520 and Muriel, born in 1521.
+At the time of her birth, her father was the third-highest-ranking and most powerful nobleman in England.
+Her grandfathers, Thomas Howard, 2nd Duke of Norfolk and Edward Stafford, 3rd Duke of Buckingham were the most powerful peers in the Kingdom.
+After Buckingham's execution for treason in 1521, her grandfather was one of only two dukes in the Kingdom, (the other being Charles Brandon, 1st Duke of Suffolk).
+When her paternal grandfather died in May 1524, Mary's father became the new Duke of Norfolk.
 This changed in 1525, when Henry VIII elevated Henry FitzRoy, his six-year-old illegitimate son by Elizabeth Blount, to the Dukedom of Richmond and Somerset.
-When in 1529 Thomas Wolsey, who was charged with FitzRoy's care, fell from grace the mantle passed to Thomas Howard.
-At the same time the idea arose, allegedly from either the King or Anne Boleyn, that FitzRoy should marry Howard's daughter.
+When in 1529 Cardinal Wolsey, who was charged with FitzRoy's care, fell from grace the mantle passed to Thomas Howard.
+At the same time the idea arose, allegedly from either the King or Anne Boleyn, that FitzRoy should marry Norfolk's daughter.

-Four years later, in November 1533, negotiations were completed and Howard, now aged thirteen or fourteen, and FitzRoy, himself just fourteen, were married.
-Through her father, she was first cousin to both Anne Boleyn and Catherine Howard, as well as second cousin to Jane Seymour.
+Four years later, in November 1533, negotiations were completed and Mary, now aged thirteen or fourteen, and FitzRoy, himself just fourteen, were married.
+Through her father, she was first cousin to both Anne Boleyn and Katherine Howard, as well as second cousin to Jane Seymour.

 The match was a triumph for the Boleyn family as the Duchess was a former member of Queen Anne's household, and a staunch advocate of reform.
 It was also a very advantageous match for the Duchess as with no legitimate male heir to the throne, the Duke was seen at the time as a likely future king.
-However, the marriage was not to last as FitzRoy died of consumption within three years.
+However, the marriage was not to last as FitzRoy died of consumption on 23 July 1536.
 He had barely turned seventeen.